Erodriguez16336/STOCKCHECK-PS5-/README.md

 # STOCKCHECK-PS5-

+## Requirements:
+1. Run the pipInstall.py file to install all the required packages.
+1. Replace the chromedriver file path
+1. Run the program.

 ## Why a StockCheck?
 I created this stockchecker for PS5's because I was in need of a little extra cash flow so I had to resort to reselling.
 Because the PlayStation 5 was in such high demand there was no way I'd be able to continuosly manually check the current stock